-I organised with Joe, one of our song writers, to plan a writing time in which we would invite specific people into a space, the only purpose being to write songs and then record demos of those songs.
-The turn out to this event was small, it was a Friday and a Saturday, all day, starting at 9 am in the morning and it was fantastic, I had my ideas ready to go, we played games to warm up (the reharmonisation game using a dice was super fun), I played a song to everyone, we wrote the lyrics on the board and pulled it to bits, we changed chords, we had this great idea called the bank: whenever we come up with something we don’t get to use we write it up on the board so we can remember to use it later and we always did, whenever we got in a funk we would go to the board and see what we had.
+We organised a time to write music in which we would invite specific people into a Space, the only purpose being to write songs and then record demos of those songs.
+The turn out to this event was small, it was a Friday and a Saturday, all day, starting at 9 am in the morning going till late and it was fantastic.
+We played games to warm up (the reharmonisation game using a dice was super fun).
+People bring songs.
+We wrote the lyrics on the board and pulled them to bits, we changed chords, we had this great idea called the Bank, whenever we come up with something we didn’t get to use we would write it up on the board so we can remember to use it later and we always did, whenever we got in a funk we would go to the board and see what we had.

 Setting a Goal

-We set a goal to write and record 5 songs, We did three and I was totally chuffed that we managed to write and record three demos, in terms of the tech of the demo recordings we used our “Allen and Heath QU-24” desk as an interface into a MacBook Pro via USB, it is an excellent solution for a quick demo, we have one Shure Sm7b for a lead vocalist, everything else is pretty standard live recording microphones, Shure sm-57 on the electric, acoustic was a cardioid (NT1000 if I remember correctly and a DI, We used SM-58s for backup vocals, we used a click and all had headphones to facilitate that, keys were just a DI.
+We set a goal to write and record 5 songs, We did three and we were totally chuffed that we managed to write and record three demos.
+In terms of the tech of the demo recordings we used our “Allen and Heath QU-24” desk as an interface into a MacBook Pro via USB, it is an excellent solution for a quick demo, we have one Shure Sm7b for a lead vocalist, everything else is pretty standard live recording microphones, Shure sm-57 on the electric, acoustic was a cardioid (NT1000 if I remember correctly and a DI, We used SM-58s for backup vocals, we used a click and all had headphones to facilitate that, keys were just a DI.
 It was important to set up the room to be ready to go so we could hear how things would sound straight away and get a recording done as fast as possible.
-Two of the songs we wrote were ones that I started and one was one that my wife started.
+Two of the songs we wrote were ones that were already partially written and one was started from scratch.
 It was a very collaborative effort, everybody gave their bit musically, lyrically and honesty.

 Defining the Rules

 We wrote on a board a list of rules ‘not to be broken’, like we have to be kind to each other but also be willing to be told that we need to change our idea.
-We have to be willing to hear other opinions and ultimately willing to change.
-Songwriting is difficult because it is vulnerable, a song becomes a part of you in a strange way and so when people want to change it, that can hurt and this is why rules are so important, so that we can say, this is what we agreed to; things go better when we have rules we can follow.
+Songwriting is difficult because it is vulnerable, a song becomes a part of you in a strange way and so when people want to change it, that can hurt.
+This is why rules are so important.
+So that we can say, this is what we agreed to.
+Things go better when we have rules we can follow.

 The Purpose of the Demos

-The purpose of the demos is that we have the songs set in stone, so we know how it goes, so the bands can learn to play them on Sundays and the congregation can get to know them for when they sing them in the recording. these demos were very useful to have and I still kind of enjoy them even though they are of a lesser quality than the final version.
-Tadro is our mixer and he is a gun, he used Logic and a bunch of plugins that are probably of little consequence in this post but if someone ever asked about I’m sure he would be happy to detail.
+The purpose of the demos is to have the songs set in stone, so we know how it goes, so the bands can learn to play them on Sundays and the congregation can get to know them for when they sing them in the recording.
+These demos were very useful to have and I still kind of enjoy them even though they are of a lesser quality than the final version.

 The Importance of Having Fun